 Evaluate all the arguments:

 - You must evaluate all the pros and cons of all competing claims.
+No detective worth his salt would shun a line of enquiry for any reason.
+All possible suspects and motives must necessarily be considered.

 - In each case, this requires looking for a rational argument and assessing its logical strength.